 Dr. Koch is Professor Emerita of Science Education effective 2009-2010.

 Janice Koch, Ph.D. is Professor Emerita of Science Education.
-She is the author of Science Stories: A Science Methods Book for Elementary and Middle School Teachers 5th Ed(2013) , published by Wadsworth/Cengage.
+She is the author of Science Stories: A Science Methods Book for Elementary and Middle School Teachers, now going into 6th Ed(2016) , published by Wadsworth/Cengage.
 Dr. Koch is the former director of the IDEAS Institute, an outreach arm of the School of Education Health, and Human Services.
 She taught courses in Science Education, Qualitative Research, and Gender Studies.
 Dr. Koch consults to projects across the country that create meaningful science curriculum for elementary and middle school students.
 She works on NSF grants that address STEM education at the pre-college and college levels.

 Dr. Koch was also the Project Director for the United States Department of Education Grant infusing the visual and performing arts into middle school curriculum (2001-2004).

-Her new book, featured here, is Teach2 published by Wadsworth/Cengage (2014).
+Her new book, featured here, is Teach3 published by Wadsworth/Cengage (2015).

 It is an introduction to education textbook with an emphasis on our changing